ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "", "The black point not found") endif
 ```
-The script should analyze an overlapped Paint window but it does not.
-API Monitor log for this script is still the same as a log of `PixelSearch.au3` one.
-The `GetDC` function receives a "NULL" as input parameter.
-Therefore, `PixelSearch` function process a desktop DC always.
-You can try to avoid it the same way as we have considered for `PixelGetColor` function.
+The script should analyze overlapped Paint window too but this does not happen.
+We face the same bug as present in `PixelGetColor` AutoIt function.
+API Monitor log for this script is still the same as the log for `PixelSearch.au3` script.
+This means that the `GetDC` function still receives the "NULL" input parameter.
+Therefore, the `PixelSearch` function always processes a desktop DC.
+You can try to avoid the bug by usage of WinAPI functions directly.
+This way was considered for `PixelGetColor` function above.

-[`PixelChecksum`](https://www.autoitscript.com/autoit3/docs/functions/PixelChecksum.htm) is another AutoIt function that can be handy to analyze dynamically changing pictures. `PixelGetColor` and `PixelSearch` functions provides a precise information of the specified pixel. `PixelChecksum` works different.
-It allows you to detect that something has been changed into the specified region of a screen.
-This kind of information is useful for performing a bot's reaction algorithms for happened game events.
-But a further detailed analysis of the detected events is needed.
+[`PixelChecksum`](https://www.autoitscript.com/autoit3/docs/functions/PixelChecksum.htm) is another AutoIt function that we can use to analyze dynamically changing pictures. `PixelGetColor` and `PixelSearch` functions gather information about the specific pixel.
+The `PixelChecksum` works in different manner.
+This function allows you to detect that something has been changed inside the specified region of a screen.
+This kind of analysis can be useful when you implement algorithms of bot's reactions for game events.

-This is a [`PixelChecksum.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelChecksum.au3) script with a typical use case of the function:
+This is a [`PixelChecksum.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelChecksum.au3) script with typical use case of this function:
 ```AutoIt
 $checkSum = PixelChecksum(0, 0, 50, 50)